Are you selling your home and getting the short end of the stick because of past unpermitted work?

 - compiling the necessary supporting documents, such as structural calculations, Title 24 report, etc.

 - identifying elements, you should get ready for inspection

 - finding an efficient means of rectifying non-compliant work

 - drafting all required drawings for any rework

 Our team of engineers has worked on various types of structural and civil projects in California for the past 14 years, and if you need a retroactive permit for your project, we can help.
-Call us at (877) 892-0292 for more information.
+Contact us today for a FREE quote and consultation.
 We can also connect you with a professional engineer or designer right away for a virtual consultation or virtual on-site!